Denzel Washington: 2010–2019: Return to theater and The Equalizer trilogy

 In 2016, Washington directed the film Fences, co-starring Viola Davis and Stephen McKinley Henderson and based on August Wilson's play of the same name, with a script by Wilson.
-Set in 1950s Pittsburgh, Washington plays a former Negro league baseball player working as a garbage collector who struggles to provide for his family and come to terms with the events of his life.
+He reprised the role of Troy Maxson.
 The film was released on December 16, 2016, by Paramount Pictures.
 Owen Gleiberman of Variety wrote, "Washington, as both actor and director, gets the conversation humming with a speed and alacrity that keeps the audience jazzed...Washington tears through it with a joyful ferocity, like a man possessed."
-For his performance, Washington was nominated in the Best Actor category for a Golden Globe Award, a Screen Actors Guild Award, and an Academy Award.
-The film was nominated for three other Oscars, including Best Picture and Best Adapted Screenplay, and won Davis her first Oscar, in the Best Supporting Actress category.
+For his performance, Washington was nominated for a Golden Globe Award, an Actor Award, and an Academy Award.
+The film was nominated for three other Oscars, including Best Picture and Best Adapted Screenplay, and won Davis her first Academy Award.

 The following year, Washington starred in the legal drama film Roman J. Israel, Esq.
 (2017).
 Peter Bradshaw of The Guardian wrote, "[He]'s a star player, styling out his character’s complicated and tricky mix of attributes...However contrived, this character is always fully and comfortably inhabited, and Washington brings off the funny moments".
-While the film received mixed reviews, his performance was praised by critics and led to nominations for a Golden Globe Award, a Screen Actors Guild Award and an Academy Award, Washington's ninth Oscar nomination overall, and his sixth for Best Actor.
+While the film received mixed reviews, his performance was praised by critics and led to nominations for a Golden Globe Award, an Actor Award and an Academy Award (Washington's ninth Oscar nomination overall and his sixth for Best Actor).

 Beginning March 22, 2018, Washington starred as Theodore "Hickey" Hickman in a Broadway revival of Eugene O'Neill's The Iceman Cometh.
 The production, directed by George C. Wolfe, began regular performances April 26 and ran for 14 weeks.
 Washington received positive reviews with Alexis Soloski of The Guardian writing, "For most of it, Washington is playing Washington, letting his good looks and irrepressible charm do most of the character work, though the play’s most exciting moments are when he lets that charm falter (something he’s also been exploring in his recent film work, too) showing something uglier and more ravaged underneath."
+He received his second Tony Award nomination.